cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

-`openUpgradeHandshake` will open the channel and switch the existing channel parameters to the newly agreed-upon uprade channel fields.
+`openUpgradeHandshake` will open the channel and switch the existing channel parameters to the newly agreed-upon upgraded channel fields.

 ```typescript
 // openUpgradeHandshake will switch the channel fields